liamks/teachingVM/notes/ruby-on-rails/README.md

   before_action :authenticate_user!, except: [:index, :show]
 ```

 That will ensure that the user *has* to be authenticated before every action except index and show.
-Now lets show the user's tweets if their looking at the index page, and if they're not logged in we'll show everyone else's tweets.
+Now lets show the user's tweets if they're looking at the index page.
+If they're not logged in we'll show everyone else's tweets.
 In the `TweetsController` update the `index` method (aka action) to look like:

 ```ruby
 def index